Obi Toppin NBA Preview vs. the 76ers

-Obi Toppin plus his Indiana Pacers teammates face off versus the Philadelphia 76ers at 6:00 PM ET on Sunday.
+Obi Toppin's Indiana Pacers take the court versus the Philadelphia 76ers at 7:00 PM ET on Tuesday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.